-A common misconception about international trade is to consider that nations are the trading units.
-In reality, the great majority of trade flows concern corporations exchanging parts and goods with other corporations.
-Nations are simply the unit used to record accounts since trade flows crossing borders are usually subject to customs procedures and declarations.
-About one third of what is considered international trade actually concerns elements (production plants, distribution centers, warehouses, etc.) of the same multinational corporation exchanging goods.
-This figure can even go above 50% if only advanced economies are considered, such as the trade between Canada and the United States, or trade within the European Union.
+About 80% of international trade occurs in supply chains organized by multinational corporations.
+Of this, about one-third concerns elements (production plants, distribution centers, warehouses, etc.) of the same multinational corporation exchanging goods.
+This figure is above 50% if only advanced economies are considered, such as the trade between Canada and the United States or the European Union.
 Global trade has thus gradually shifted from an inter-industrial to an intra-industrial structure of exchange, a trend favored by the emergence of global supply chains.